 Governing Body Annual Statement

 The Governing Body of Short Wood Primary is pleased to reflect on a very hard working and successful year.
-We have been fortunate in recruiting two new Parent Governors to our team this year to further strengthen our expertise and the experiences we bring to the School Leadership Team.
-We are ensuring that our new members receive high quality training so that together we create a strong and knowledgeable team to hold the school to account on behalf of the pupils, parents and the community.
+We have recently recruited a new Governor to complete our team and to bring additional expertise and a local/cooperative link.
+All our Governors, including those new to the team are provided with high quality training so that together we create a strong and knowledgeable team to hold the school to account on behalf of the pupils, parents and the community.

 Over the course of the year we have continued to take a full and active part in school life, maintaining an overview of the curriculum, the quality of teaching and learning as well as the pupil progress data.